Retire in Costa Rica

 When we asked people what advice they would give someone preparing to move to Costa Rica, they said:

 "Be ready to live, love and relax.
-This is a beautiful country and we live in paradise," explained a retiree in Playa Hermosa de Jaco.
+This is a beautiful country and we live in paradise," said one retiree in Playa Hermosa de Jaco.

 "hmmmmmm...take a vacation here first, spend a few months and get a feel for the scene here.
-Also, online research is an option too," said one member in Montezuma.
+Also, online research is an option too," explained a retiree in Montezuma.

 What type of recreational activities are there in Costa Rica?